yuzheng-cosmos/galaxy_field/README.md

 - `num_images`: The number of images to import (use `None` to import all images).
 - `color_ramp_positions`: Positions for the color ramp to adjust transparency (default is `[0.3, 0.7]`).

+## Additional code for cropping images in Photoshop
 The file `save_crop.jsx` is an automated code for saving the Photoshop selection area to an image file.
 To use it, copy and paste the file to `/Applications/Adobe Photoshop 2024/Presets/Scripts`.
 In Photoshop, edit shortcuts and assign a shortcut key to `File > Scripts > save_crop`.
 Then, select a region in the image and press the hotkey to trigger the save selection script.